WhythZ/DatabaseHomework/README.md

 This repo stores a minimal implementation for the school's database course, we're forced to use OpenGuass instead of other DBMS

 ## Deployment
-- Clone this repo locally (no need to import into the docker container), supposed the folder name to be `DatabaseHomework`
+- Clone this repo to your computer as `DatabaseHomework` folder for example

 ```bash
 git clone git@github.com:WhythZ/DatabaseHomework.git
 ```

-- Create a new virtual environment, install the dependencies in `requirements.txt`
+- Create a new virtual environment and install the dependencies in `requirements.txt`

 ```bash
 conda create -n DBH python=3.10